Our Guiding Principles

 - Patrons who are showing symptoms of COVID-19 do not enter the Museum.

-- If visitors do not have their own masks, disposable masks are available.
+- If visitors do not have their own masks, disposable masks are available free of charge.

 - To encourage physical distancing, traffic patterns for entering and exiting the Museum are clearly marked.
 Signage, floor decals, and/or colored tape will indicate where visitors should stand while waiting to enter the Museum.